chaconnewu/awesome-augmented/original_awesomes/awesome-elixir.md

 * [Elixir Cookbook](https://www.packtpub.com/application-development/elixir-cookbook) - This book is a set of recipes grouped by topic by Paulo A Pereira (2015).
 * [Elixir in Action](https://www.manning.com/books/elixir-in-action) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2015).
+* [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (2016).
 * [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).
 * [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (2013).
 * [Metaprogramming Elixir: Write Less Code, Get More Done (and Have Fun!)](https://pragprog.com/book/cmelixir/metaprogramming-elixir) - Thorough explanation on how to exploit Elixir's metaprogramming capabilities to improve your Elixir coding by Chris McCord (2015).
 * [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
 * [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (2015).
-* [The Little Elixir & OTP Guidebook](https://www.manning.com/tanweihao/) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
+* [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
 * [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

 ## Community
 *Getting in contact with the community via chat or mailinglist.*

 * [#elixir-lang](http://webchat.freenode.net/?channels=elixir-lang) - The IRC Channel #elixir-lang on Freenode.
-* [Elixir Forum](http://elixirforum.com/) - Community run discussion forums for all things Elixir.
+* [Elixir Forum](https://elixirforum.com/) - Community run discussion forums for all things Elixir.
 * [elixir-lang-core](https://groups.google.com/d/forum/elixir-lang-core) - Mailinglist for Elixir Core development, use "talk" for questions and general discussions.
 * [elixir-lang-talk](https://groups.google.com/d/forum/elixir-lang-talk) - Official Elixir Mailinglist for questions and discussions.
 * [ElixirSlack](https://elixir-slackin.herokuapp.com/) - Elixir Slack Community.